These Are the Most Impractical Things That Christina and Tarek El Moussa Put in Every ‘Flip or Flop’ House

-Whether it’s in the kitchen or the bathroom, Christina and Tarek are notorious for adding marble countertops.
-They may look high-end on camera, but in reality, marble is extremely porous and difficult to care for.
-That spaghetti sauce you just spilled everywhere?
-It could easily stain the marble, leaving a giant red mark in the gorgeous new kitchen.
+Exes and co-hosts Christina and Tarek are notorious for installing marble countertops in kitchens and bathrooms.
+They look high-end on camera, but marble is extremely porous and difficult to care for.
+The spaghetti sauce you just spilled everywhere?
+It easily stains marble, leaving a giant red mark.

 Unless you’re a neat freak who lives alone, marble is probably not the best option.
-Veteran home flippers like the El Moussas should know that.
+Veteran home-flippers should know that.